 - CON: Pricey party scene

 Singapore puts a heavy 'sin tax' on alcoholic beverages, making a night out on the town a costly experience.
 The nicer clubs and bars sell drinks at a premium.

 Healthcare in Singapore

-Quality healthcare in Singapore is affordable, whether one has insurance or not.
-Even if one does not have access to the city-state's socialised healthcare system, healthcare in Singapore is still reasonably priced as long as expats are insured.
+Good quality healthcare in Singapore is affordable, for those with health insurance and not.
+Even those without access to the city-state's subsidised healthcare system, healthcare in Singapore is still reasonably priced as long as expats are insured.

 + PRO: Lots of doctors and facilities to choose from